shoaib1-oss/jenkins-ci-cd/README.md

-for sonar just copy public ip and paste it on web username and password will be (admin) now goto manage jenkins u will see plugins use nexus artifact uploader,sonarqube sccanner,buildtime stamp, pipeline maven integration,pipeline utility steps,install all these) now build a pipeline use create job pipeline  use pipelinescript
+for sonar just copy public ip and paste it on web username and password will be (admin) now goto manage jenkins u will see plugins use nexus artifact uploader,sonarqube sccanner,buildtime stamp, pipeline maven integration,pipeline utility steps,install all these) now build a pipeline use create job pipeline  use pipelinescript while making pipeline job we should see manage jenkins it should be install jdk8 with proper java_home after then only build the job